-The DEFEND consortium held its second annual meeting at the Hotel Elisabeth in Mechelen, Brussels on 26th – 27th September 2019.
+The DEFEND consortium held its second annual meeting at the Hotel Elisabeth in Mechelen, Belgium on 26th – 27th September 2019.
 The meeting brought together over 45 participants, from 24 partner organisations, travelling from across Europe and even as far as South Africa, to hear updates on the work being carried out as part of the DEFEND project.
 The project was delighted to have in attendance members of the Multi- Actor Panel (MAP), who provided advice and support in the dissemination and exploitation and impact of DEFEND outputs and also members of the Ethics Advisory Board (EAB), whose role is to advise the Consortium on ethical issues within the project.

 Following an opening address from the Consortium Coordinators, Dr Pip Beard (The Pirbright Institute, UK) and Dr Kris De Clercq (Sciensano, Belgium), the first day focused on updates from each of the scientific work package leaders.
 Progress was reported on and findings discussed, sparking lively and collegial debate.
 The day also included talks about the African swine fever situation in Romania from Institutul De Diagnostic Si Sanatate Animalia (IDAH) and an update on lumpy skin disease in The Russian Federation from FGI Federal Centre for Animal health (FGBI ARRIAH).
 The DEFEND project was delighted to welcome our EC Policy Officer, who gave a highly relevant overview with his presentation titled ‘EU research funding on African swine fever: State of play and plan’ and how DEFEND sits within the portfolio of EU- funded research into livestock diseases.